danbev/learning-nodejs/README.md

 Next, we are pushing the pointer to the function, in this case Runtime::StackGuard into rbx.
 We then jump to CEntryStub.

-What is `StackGuard`?
+What is `Runtime::StackGuard`?
-Well, it is defined in a macro in src/runtime/runtime.h:
+Well, it is defined in a macro in `src/runtime/runtime.h`:
 ```c++
 ...
 F(StackGuard, 0, 1)